Driver that decodes bathymetry and sidescan data from a GeoAcoustics GeoSwath+ (GS+) Interferometric Sonar System.

 When the wrong frequency is chosen the reported ranges will not be correct, typically 2 times greater/smaller than expected as the operating frequency is also the sample rate.

-Add two multibeam systems, one for the port transducer and one for starboard transducer.
+Add two multibeam systems, one for the port transducer and one for the starboard transducer.

 For the port head select driver "GeoSwath Sonar (xxx KHz) Port Head".

-For the starboard head the driver "GeoSwath Sonar (xxx KHz) Starboard Head".
+For the starboard head select the driver "GeoSwath Sonar (xxx KHz) Starboard Head".

 IP port number is 5001 for both heads.

-To control the GS+ from QINSy enable the option 'Control System from QINSy'.
+To control the GS+ from Qinsy enable the option 'Control System from QinsSy'.